-5. SEND information report
+2. SEND information report

-5.1 The kinds of SEND that are provided for
+2.1 The kinds of SEND that are provided for

-Greenshaw has a Speech and Language department, which provides those students who have severe speech and language difficulties with specialist, on-site support to engage with their mainstream lessons.
+Greenshaw has a Speech and Language Resource Provision, which provides those students who have a high level of speech and language needs with specialist, on-site support to engage with their mainstream lessons.

-Placement of a student in the speech and language department is the decision of Sutton Local Authority in consultation with the school.
-To be considered for the department, students must have an Education Health Care Plan (EHCP) for speech, language and communication needs.
+Placement of a student in the Speech and Language Resource Provision is the decision of Sutton Local Authority in consultation with the school.
+To be considered for the Resource Provision, students must have an Education Health Care Plan (EHCP) for speech, language and communication needs.

-In addition to the S&L department, Greenshaw currently supports students with a range of needs, including:
+In addition to the S&L Resource Provision, Greenshaw currently supports students with a range of needs, including: